Can Women Take Men’s Supplements (And Vice Versa?)

 From this foundation, more specific health properties can spring.

-This accounts for how, throughout history and through scientific research, herbs and mushrooms that help men’s health also appear to help women’s health too, but in more unique (though sometimes similar) ways.
+This accounts for how, throughout history and through scientific research, herbs and mushrooms that help men’s health also appear to improve women’s health too.
+However, the same herbs work in more unique (though sometimes similar) ways.

 Of course, this also applies to our stellar ingredients in Alpha Complex, too.

-This fascinating Asian fungus has a hard-and-fast reputation for boosting sexual health, amping up energy levels, and giving a little fuel to athletes in the exercise department.
+This fascinating Asian fungus has a hard-and-fast reputation.
+It is well-known for boosting sexual health, amping up energy levels, and giving fuel to athletes in the exercise department.

 For the most part, though, these benefits have been marketed to men.